Special Education Parent-Teacher Association

 Become a member of the Special Education PTA

-To become a member of the North Colonie Special Education PTA, download the 2015-16 Membership Form.
+To become a member of the North Colonie Special Education PTA, download the 2017-18 membership application form.

 The Special Education PTA’s mission is to create a network of parents, educators and administrators who work cooperatively and constructively to meet the needs of all students who receive special education services.
 We will strive to ensure that the students learn in an appropriately integrated environment, with the proper supports in place, and are valued members of the school community.